Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/matharray/set_rowspacing/_index.md

 ---
-title: set_RowSpacing
+title: set_RowSpacing()
 second_title: Aspose.Slides for C++ API Reference
 description: "Spacing between rows of an array It is used only when RowSpacingRule is set to 3 Exactly in which case the unit of measure is points or Multiple in which case the unit of measure is half-lines.
-Default: 0."
+Default: 0"
 type: docs
 weight: 131
 url: /cpp/aspose.slides.mathtext/matharray/set_rowspacing/
 ---
-## MathArray::set_RowSpacing method
+## MathArray::set_RowSpacing(**uint32_t**) method

 Spacing between rows of an array It is used only when RowSpacingRule is set to 3 Exactly in which case the unit of measure is points or Multiple in which case the unit of measure is half-lines.
-Default: 0.
+Default: 0

 ```cpp
 void Aspose::Slides::MathText::MathArray::set_RowSpacing(uint32_t value) override